CollapseLauncher/Collapse/README.md

 * Caches Download (or aka.
 "Updating Settings" in-game).
 * Game Data Repair (with less data needed than Data Repair feature in-game).
 * Changing Game Settings (like: Graphics Settings and Audio Settings) without opening the game.
-* Multi-Region Game Download (supporting: Southeast Asia, Global, TW/HK/MO, Mainland China and Korea version).
+* Multi-Region Game Download (Supporting: Southeast Asia, Global, TW/HK/MO, Mainland China and Korea version).
 * Steam to Global version conversion (without re-downloading the whole game).
 * Global to SEA version (or vice versa) conversion.
 * Multi-session Download for Game Download/Installation.
 * Multi-thread Game Extraction for faster installation.
-* Delta-Patch Update Mechanism for smaller update on Honkai Impact 3rd (for more info, [**click here**](https://github.com/neon-nyan/CollapseLauncher/wiki/Update-Game-Region-with-Delta-Patch)).
+* Delta-Patch Update Mechanism for smaller update ([**Click here**](https://github.com/neon-nyan/CollapseLauncher/wiki/Update-Game-Region-with-Delta-Patch) for more info).
 * Ability to select Graphics API (DirectX 11 (FL: 10.1, 11.0 and 11.1) and DirectX 12 [May crash the game in newer stages]).

 Not only that, this launcher has also some advanced features for **Genshin Impact** like: